Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Preliminaries

 Here, $\dl \psi$ represents the integration over the unitarily invariant Fubini-Study measure on pure states. \end{definition}

-This measure quantifies how closely the two transformations resemble each other for arbitrary input states.
-Alternatively in FISC, when we are only interested in reproducing the evolution of a fixed state set $\probeset$ under the target unitary $V$, a much weaker figure of merit is sufficient, namely the set-average state fidelity:
+The average fidelity quantifies how closely the two transformations resemble each other for arbitrary input states.
+Alternatively in FISC, for cases where we only aim to reproduce the evolution of a fixed set $\probeset$ of quantum states, we can use a simpler figure of merit---the set-average state fidelity, defined as: